TlexCypher/zenosh/README.md

 ## Zenosh
 Zenosh is a highly useful git prompt generator.

-Zenosh is inspired by Robbyrussell oh-my-zsh themes.
+This is inspired by Robbyrussell oh-my-zsh themes.

-Zenosh has lazy drawing functionality.
+Also Zenosh has lazy drawing functionality.

 First of all, Zenosh draws instant prompt including `Git-Branch`, `Git-Status`, `Repository-Name`.